OpenZWave/node-openzwave-shared/README-api.md

 ## API

+> This library is as similar as possible to the [C++ OpenZwave::Manager API](http://www.openzwave.com/dev/classOpenZWave_1_1Manager.html) for Node.js.
+Please note that this is not always possible to have the _exact_ same behaviour as in the C++ library.

 Start by loading the addon with `require` and then create a new instance of the addon:
 ```js
 var OZW = require('openzwave-shared');